-Foreigners in Abu Dhabi enjoy the benefits of the growing economy in the wealthiest emirate in the UAE and the strongest contributor to the UAE’s total GDP.
+Foreigners working in Abu Dhabi enjoy the benefits of the growing economy in the one of the wealthiest emirates in the UAE and strongest contributor to the UAE’s total GDP.

 The economy relies mostly on income from natural resources like petroleum, with the petro-chemical industry offering plenty of employment options for those working in Abu Dhabi.
-At the same time, the importance of newly emerging sectors such as real estate, business services, construction and tourism is increasing.
+It owns 95% of the UAE’s oil production.
+At the same time, the importance of newly emerging sectors such as real estate, business services, construction, and tourism is increasing.

 Expat Employment in Abu Dhabi

 In the past few years, many large corporations and international companies have relocated their business to Abu Dhabi.
 Expats with specialized knowledge and good language skills often find work with these companies.

 However, thorough research is a necessary prerequisite for working in Abu Dhabi.
 Embassies and consulates can provide further information and advice to prepare you for your job search abroad.
 As both Arabic and English are spoken in business, expats need to be fluent in at least one of these languages beforehand.

 A good place to start is the job site of the government of Abu Dhabi, where companies can recruit employees.
 If you are hoping to work in Abu Dhabi, you can also make use of this resource to find open positions in the emirate and conduct a comprehensive job search.

 In addition to that, different government entities advertise open positions directly on their websites.
 The Ministry of Presidential Affairs’ website offers an e-recruitment service (in Arabic) for submitting applications.

 If you feel that your Arabic is not sufficient to use this system can apply the old-fashioned way and turn in their CV and application documents (passport, family book, academic and educational certificates, work experience) at the local Reception Office.